Brutto13/DiskSecuirityTools/README.md

 #### Key file:
 enter path to your key file (*.prv, The button browse will help you)

-#### Excluding the files
-You can enter paths to files that you don't want to encrypt (Add button will help you again)

 ### Warnings:
 1) Do not encrypt/loose your private key
 2) There are 2 keys Private key (*.prv) and JSON-formatted public key (*.json)